NatronGitHub/natron-python-scripting/Python_GUI/nodeBold_HTML/README.md

 # nodeBold_HTML

-Sets selected nodes to be displayed in bold in the Node Graph.
+Set selected nodes to be displayed in bold in the Node Graph.

 ### HOW TO USE IT